mrgrumpyowl/ai-tools/chatbot/README.md

 This project provides a simple CLI chat interface to interact with OpenAI's GPT-4 model.
 It utilizes the `openai` Python package to communicate with the GPT-4 API and provides a user-friendly command-line interface for submitting prompts and receiving responses.

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements or bug fixes, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Features

 - Multiline input support for detailed prompts.